Students will be able to use divisibility rules to determine factors of whole numbers.

 - Provide students a partially completed Divisibility Puzzle.

 - Give students extra practice with with simplified worksheets (see optional materials).

 - Have students think of a number that is divisible by all the numbers on the rule chart (2, 3, 4, 5, 6, 9, and 10).

 - Revisit the number you wrote on the board at the beginning of the lesson.
 Ask students to look at the number again and ask them, "Is this number divisible by 3?"

-- Have students reply with a thumb up or down, then ask a few students to justify their answers.
+- Have students reply with a thumbs up or down, then ask a few students to justify their answers.

 - Collect finished independent practice worksheet and check for understanding.